sh1nu11bi/sifter/README.md

 # Sifter Help Menu

+  $ sifter	runs the programs bringing up the menu in a cli environment
-	$  -c will check the exsiting hosts in the hostlist
+  $ sifter	-c will check the existing hosts in the hostlist
-	$  -e will open the files/host_list.txt file to be manually edited
- 	$  -s Runs the AttackSurfaceMapper module against target or host list
-	$  -a 'x.x.x.x' Target appended to host file
+  $ sifter	-a 'target-ip' appends the hostname/IP to host file
-	$  -m starts the program under the module menu with the existing host_list.txt
-	$  -b Runs Blackwidow against the existing hosts in the files/host_list.txt
-	$  -n Runs Nikto using the existing hosts in the files/host_list.txt
-	$  -v Runs the DnsTwist module against a given target
- 	$  -k Runs Konan against existing hosts in the files/host_list.txt
-	$  -w Runs WPScan against the existing hosts in the files/host_list.txt
-	$  -p Runs Nmap against the existing hosts in the files/host_list.txt
-	$  -t Runs theHarvester against target or host list
-	$  -r Runs that rapidscan module against a given target.
-	$  -f Runs the Flan modules against a given target
-	$  -s Runs the Sublist3r module against a given target
+  $ sifter	-e Opens the Exploitation Module
-	$  -i Runs the iSpy module against a given target
+  $ sifter	-i Opens the Info-based Module menu
-	$  -d Runs the DnsTwist module against a target
+  $ sifter 	-d Opens the Domain Focused Modules
-	$  -q Runs the DomainFuzz module against a given target
-	$  -z Runs the AttackSurfaceMapper module against a given target
-	$  -o Runs the Photon OSINT module against target or host list
-	$  -y Runs the Yuki-Chan module against current host file
+  $ sifter 	-n Opens the Network Mapping Modules menu
+  $ sifter	-w Opens the Website Focused Modules
+  $ sifter	-wa Opens the Web-App Focused Module menu
+  $ sifter	-v Opens the Vulnerability Scanning Module Menu
-	$  -u Updates sifter from Github
+  $ sifter	-u Checks for/and installs updates
- 	$  -h Help Menu
+  $ sifter	-h This Help Menu

 **TODO
 	- Incorporation of exploitative modules